SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 An application comes with a default configuration and a default stylesheet.
 If you do not need to style your application, there is no need to define them.
 In our example, we would like to define a `header` style to customize some labels.
 In Spec every presenter understands the message `addStyle:` that adds a tag (a CSS class) to the receiver.

 To do so, you need to declare a stylesheet in a configuration.
 The configuration itself needs to be declared in your application.
-We will define a new presenter for the label and tag it with a specific CCS class using the message `addStyle:`.
-Our CCS class will be named `'customLabel'`.
+We will define a new presenter for the label and tag it with a specific CSS class using the message `addStyle:`.
+Our CSS class will be named `'customLabel'`.

 First, we create the specific configuration for our application.